 Smarter Cities & Digital Heartlands / Digital Inclusion

-This is the era of cities with 70 per cent of people living in urban areas, while rural areas are less connected and more vulnerable.
+This is the era of cities with more than 55 percent of people living in urban areas, while rural areas are less connected and more vulnerable.
 Populations including Native Americans and countries including Africa are not being served by the Internet.
 Right now, it’s important to look for “cultural hotspots” where people aren’t connected.

 This is where People Centered Internet can have real impact.
 We need to get the policies right – government must get involved – and stay focused on serving people regardless of their financial resources.
 It’s a problem that “when money gets involved, different people are served.”

 “Think of the Internet as a basic utility.”
 That way, finances are not the determinant of who has access.

 Artificial Intelligence will bring a wave of challenges and opportunity.
 The emerging technologies should be considered ways to augment – not replace – human capacity.
 They can enhance the mundane with innovation, creativity and personalization.
 But we must balance the risk with how A.I. can meet our needs.